markdon/i18next-gitbook/how-to/add-or-load-translations.md

 ### Load using a backend plugin

 Each plugin comes with a set of on configuration settings like path to load resources from.
 Those settings are documented on the individual readme file of each repository.
+See [Plugins and Utils](https://www.i18next.com/overview/plugins-and-utils#backends) for a list of backends.

 Here is a sample using the [i18next-http-backend](https://github.com/i18next/i18next-http-backend) to load resources from the server.